richardm/richardm.github.io/docs/principles/index.md

 - **Don’t push information up to those with the authority; push authority down to those with the information.**
 - [Your role as the leader is to encourage your people to think for themselves — not to enact a set of rules for them.](https://hbr.org/2023/03/5-strategies-to-empower-employees-to-make-decisions){:target="\_blank"}
 - **Decisions we make today tend to stick around and impact us for quite a long time.** People tend to continue doing what they’re doing simply because they’re doing it, and it takes a lot of force to change the way people do things.
+- **Weigh the value of additional information against the cost of delaying**
 - When there are no good options, choose the least bad option.
 - In groups, make it clear who gets to make the decision.
 It can be the manager, or it can be delegated to someone on the team.
 - People reason with their minds but make decisions with their gut.
 Learn to trust your gut by making decisions with it and learning from them.
 Next time you’re faced with the same question, you’ll know whether you can trust it again and what you learned from the last time.
 It's ok to make bad decisions as long as you learn from them.
 Ideally, you want to make them when the stakes are low.